wolfy26/Zen-Lang/README.md

 ## Language

 Statements can span multiple lines, and multiple statements can be in the same line.
 Statements always end in `;`.
+Whitespace delimits only variables and keywords, so `: =` is equivalent to `:=` but `foo bar` is not equivalent to `foobar`.

 #### Variables
 Variables are declared with the keyword `def`, and may or may not be assigned a value with `:=`.
 To reassign the value of a variable, use only `:=`.
 An assignment returns the value assigned.